-Las Vegas Strip - Planeta.com
+Las Vegas Strip

 Publisher’s note: Organization on this page is a bit random and suggestions are most welcome as we make needed updates.
-This page explores what is usually Las Vegas Boulevard’s busiest corridor, the recently-reopened (June 3, 2020) Las Vegas Strip.
+This page explores what is usually Las Vegas Boulevard’s busiest corridor, the Las Vegas Strip.

 We are taking a new look at the recently-reopened iconic destination.
 COVID19 continues.
 Looking for masked visitors.
+Opening in Summer 2021: Resorts World.
+Also, re-opening: Pinball Hall of Fame.

 Essay